-In addition, if your HIV antibody test is abnormal, a generic code signifying a non-specific blood abnormality may be made known to the Medical Information Bureau, Inc. (MIB).
+In addition, if your HIV antibody test is abnormal, a generic code signifying a non-specific blood, oral fluid (saliva) or urine abnormality may be made known to the Medical Information Bureau, Inc. (MIB).
 The MIB is an organization of life and health insurance companies which operates as an information exchange on behalf of its members.
-There will be no record with the MIB that you had a positive HIV antibody test; however, there will be a record that you have some blood abnormality.
+There will be no record with the MIB that you had a positive HIV antibody test; however, there will be a record that you have some blood, oral fluid (saliva) or urine abnormality.
 If you apply to another MIB member company for life or health insurance coverage, the MIB, upon request, will supply the information on you in its file to that member.